rapid7/insightconnect-plugins/dig/help.md

 # Version History

+* 2.0.0 - Rename Dig plugin to DNS
 * 1.0.7 - Fix bug in `safe_parse` function | Fix bug when `answers` in function `execute_command` is str
 * 1.0.6 - Upgrade to latest Python plugin runtime | Define `cloud_ready` in spec
 * 1.0.5 - Update to v4 Python plugin runtime